 Keywords Everywhere Chrome extension is a great free SEO tool for finding keywords that you should be using on your website.
 After you install the extension, head on over to Google and type in “your city” churches and you’ll see a lot of keywords that are related to your keyword.

+Using our Church Website Builder can dramatically help your Church rank high on Google.
 Our websites are Search Engine Optimized right out of the box.
 We take care of making sure you have all of the proper tags and assignments on every page of your website.
 This is just another way that we aim to set you up for a win and when your church starts blogging on top of this you will start to notice more people checking the “Website” box on your “How did you hear about us connect card”.